13

 • 1

 I'm not certain of their reasoning but I do know from my own work on writing a shapefile reader that various tools have inconsistencies in how they write shapefiles, particularly attribute representation (including null values and padding) in the DBF file so perhaps they felt they could not reach a 100% success rate with all possible shapefiles from all possible sources.
-Sep 13, 2013 at 16:58
+Commented Sep 13, 2013 at 16:58

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.